Pentasis/ultima_loca_1/README.md

 ## Mountains
 - Higher mountains with a more distinct transition between flatland and mountain ranges.
 - You can set the amount of mountains (density) and peak-height separately.
-- There is a threshold where density goes down again when you set the height over a certain value.
+- There is a threshold where density goes down again when you set the height over a certain value (50%).
 I have done this because of how the game calculates the terrain and this prevents maps from having 100% mountains only.

 ## Rivers
 - Rivers can be much narrower and wider than in vanilla.
 - Lake generation in rivers can be disabled.
 - More rivers.
 - Random river widths.
+- Curved rivers.
 - Keep in mind that ships cannot navigate very narrow rivers.

 ## Rocks